 The government's solution to this made obvious by the film's title: they build a robot Godzilla to fight him (much as they did in the similarly-titled 1993 film).

 Of course, as a plan of action it's even crazier than it is obvious, because they build this new Mechagodzilla over the skeleton of the original 1954 monster, and use cell samples from those remains to create "DNA computers" that will control the machine.
-About the only thing they don't do to ensure disaster is have someone say "nothing can possibly stop us now!".
+About the only thing they don't do to ensure disaster is have someone say "nothing can possibly go wrong!".

 I suspect this film may have had a formative influence on Guillermo del Toro as the scenes where Mechagodzilla is transported remind me of sequences from his recent kaiju vs giant robot effort, Pacific Rim.
 Unfortunately, it's not nearly as entertaining as del Toro's film.